Policy Sets and Site Labels

 You will notice the two system-created default Policy Group Labels.
 These are non-modifiable and serve an important purpose, detailed below.

-You can also go to the Policy Group section, click on your desired Policy Group, and modify the Policy Group Label field to include the appropriate labels as seen in the example below.
+You can modify Policy Group Labels in Policy Groups by selecting Policies>Policy Groups, clicking your desired Policy Group, and modifying the Policy Group Label field to include the appropriate labels as seen in the example below.

 Create and Assign Policy Sets

-Now that our Policy Group Labels are created and assigned, we need to create our Policy Sets and select our Policy Group labels that we want to be included in each Policy Set.
+Now that our Policy Group Labels are created and assigned, we need to create Policy Sets and select Policy Group Labels that we want to include in each Policy Set.

-You can now see your Policy Set by going back to the policy matrix, clicking the Policy Set icon in the top left of the matrix, and selecting our newly created "Clinic" Policy Set.
-All of our Policy Groups that have been assigned Clinic Users or Clinic Devices Policy Group Labels will be visible on the matrix.
+You can now see the Clinic Policy Set details by going back to the policy matrix, clicking the Policy Set icon in the top left of the matrix, and selecting the newly created Clinic Policy Set.
+All the Policy Groups associated with the Policy Group Labels for the Policy Set will be visible on the matrix.

 IMPORTANT: Show Traffic Flow is linked to your current Policy Set, meaning the Traffic Flow View ONLY reflects traffic observed at sites or Virtual Edges (and associated Virtual Edge Nodes) where your currently selected Policy Set is distributed.